-The Board currently consists of eight out of nine members as per the Articles of Association, i.e. 3 executive members and 5 non-executive members, three of them are independent.
-The current term of the Board of Directors started on March 16th, 2020 and continues for a period of three years through election at the shareholders' Ordinary General Assembly.
-The number of Board members will be amended with the start of its next term during the first quarter of 2023 to be 11 members in accordance with the Qatar Central Bank's corporate governance instructions for banks issued during the year 2022.
+The Board currently consists of (11) members as per the Articles of Association, i.e., (3) executive members and (8) non-executive members, (4) of them are independent in accordance with the QCB's instructions issued in 2022 regarding the Banks Governance.
+The current term of the Board of Directors started on March 14th,2023, and continues for a period of three years through election at the shareholders' Ordinary General Assembly.